sktgater/delivey_problem/README.md

 3. get shortest paths from each X to each other X
 4. get shortest path from each X to the G
 5. find shortest distance from starting point, via all midway checkpoints to the ending point

+Assumptions: only has one goal point and one starting point.